drbean/curriculum/lecture/saying/slides.md

 If 'You are being X' is weird, then
 'Be X' as a command is weird, too.

+In psychology, the distinction is between traits and states.

 # Boys and girls, be ambitious.

 What does it mean?